acmesh-official/acme.sh/README.md

 ```

 Use domain api to automatically add dns record is not finished yet.
-So, you must manually add the txt record to finish verify.
+So, you must manually add the txt record to finish verifying.

-You will got the output like bellow:
+You will get the output like bellow:
 ```
 Add the following txt record:
 Domain:_acme-challenge.aa.com